Licence for hiring out horses

 Licence conditions

-You must be able to meet the general and specific conditions before we will issue you with a licence.
+You must be able to meet the general conditions and specific conditions and the horses must pass a veterinary inspection before a licence is issued.

 Make an application